What is Malware Scanning?

 What is Anti Malware?

-To stop the malware attacks, the anti-malware program is produced.
+To stop the malware attacks, an anti-malware program is produced.
 It is a type of program that fights against malware.
 It secures the computer and files against every kind of malware.

 It can provide real-time protection to avoid malware infection.
 The program runs a malware scan on the computer to identify the viruses and threats, which could be lurking on the device.